Ajay051198/PendulumAssignment/README.md

 - Purpose: A class to represent a point/position and perform operations on it.
 - Attributes:
-    - x → x-coordinate
+    - `x` → x-coordinate
-    - y → y-coordinate
+    - `y` → y-coordinate
-    - add() → method to add two position vectors
+    - `add()` → method to add two position vectors

 **Pendulum:**

 - Purpose: A class to implement pendulum physics logic
 - Attributes:
-    - origin → Position vector of the origin
+    - `origin` → Position vector of the origin
-    - stringLength → length of the string attached to the pendulum bob.
+    - `stringLength` → length of the string attached to the pendulum bob.
-    - angularOffset → initial offset angle of the pendulum.
+    - `angularOffset` → initial offset angle of the pendulum.
-    - wind → max-wind for simulation
+    - `wind` → max-wind for simulation
-    - damping → damping factor for the pendulum
+    - `damping` → damping factor for the pendulum
-    - updatePosition() → method to update the offsetAngle by one time step.
+    - `updatePosition()` → method to update the angularOffset by one time step.
-    - getPosition() → method to calculate and return the position vector of the pendulum's bob.
+    - `getPosition()` → method to calculate and return the position vector of the pendulum's bob.

 **Pendulum Manager:**

 - Purpose: A class to wrap all controls regarding a pendulum simulation into one class.
 - Attributes:
-    - commandqueue → queue to push STOP and RESTART commands in guaranteed communication channel.
+    - `commandqueue` → queue to push STOP and RESTART commands in guaranteed communication channel.
-    - simulation_key → a identification key used to start, pause and reset simulations
+    - `simulation_key` → a identification key used to start, pause and reset simulations
-    - pendulum → pendulum object attached to the manager class.
+    - `pendulum` → pendulum object attached to the manager class.
-    - restart_count → number of restart messages received
+    - `restart_count` → number of restart messages received
-    - setParams() → method to create a pendulum object with the received parameters along with the information about the neighbouring pendulums.
+    - `setParams()` → method to create a pendulum object with the received parameters along with the information about the neighbouring pendulums.
-    - start() → a method to start simulation by calling the updatePosition method of the pendulum periodically using setInterval() and then in each time step checking for collision between neighbors (using checkcollision() ) and sending a "STOP" message in our commandqueue if there has been a collision.
+    - `start()` → a method to start simulation by calling the updatePosition method of the pendulum periodically using setInterval() and then in each time step checking for collision between neighbors (using checkcollision() ) and sending a "STOP" message in our commandqueue if there has been a collision.
-    - checkcollision() → method to check if the distance between two neighbours is acceptable and the two are not colliding.
+    - `checkcollision()` → method to check if the distance between two neighbours is acceptable and the two are not colliding.
-    - pause() → a method to pause the simulation by clearing the Interval that was set upon start.
+    - `pause()` → a method to pause the simulation by clearing the Interval that was set upon start.
-    - reset() → a method to reset the pendulum object.
+    - `reset()` → a method to reset the pendulum object.

 **CommandsQueue:**

 - Purpose: A class to setup the RabbitMQ publish/subscribe model using channels, exchanges and queues.
 - Attributes:
-    - exchange_name: name of the exchange
+    - `exchange_name` → name of the exchange
-    - channel: RabbitMQ channel
+    - `channel` → RabbitMQ channel
-    - init()→ a method to initialize our RabbitMQ messaging system, this method creates a channel, a fanout exchange in the channel, a queue in the channel and then binds the queue to the exchange to receive messages published to the exchange.
+    - `init()` → a method to initialize our RabbitMQ messaging system, this method creates a channel, a fanout exchange in the channel, a queue in the channel and then binds the queue to the exchange to receive messages published to the exchange.
+The queue setup and binding is done in `.listen()` method the class.
-    - sendCommand() → publishes message to the exchange.
+    - `sendCommand()` → publishes message to the exchange.

 ### Notes: Pendulum Physics